flipcoder/textbeat/README.md

 ## Arpeggio Modulation

-Notes of arpeggios can be modified as they're running, by having effects in a grid space, for example:
+Notes of arpeggios can be modified as they're running, by having effects in the grid space they occur, for example:

 ```
 maj7&